 BEST PRACTICES FOR ENTERING SWEEPSTAKES, AND TIPS FOR INCREASING YOUR ODDS OF WINNING

-The misconception among both friends and acquaintances is that I am somehow luckier than other people, but that, naturally, is not true (it should be evident by just how frequently I manage to get myself in a pickle!).
-The reality is: I only win things because I enter.
+The misconception among both friends and acquaintances is that I am somehow luckier than other people, but that, naturally, is not true.
+The reality is that I only win things because I enter.
 You have a 0% chance of winning a contest you don’t enter, as I always say.

 Somebody has to win these random drawings – so it may as well be you.
 Here are some of my favorite tips for staying safe while entering sweepstakes (scams abound on the internet!) and bettering your odds: